-For each change covered in the publication, we have included a box on its commercial implications.
-These sections focus on two questions:
+For each change covered in the publication, we have considered its commercial implications.
+This assessment focuses on two questions:

 - how many entities will be affected? - what will be the impact on affected entities?

 A traffic light system indicates our assessment of the answers to these questions.